-The Center for Business and Entrepreneurial Development (CBED) at Spartanburg Community College - Tyger River Campus.
+The Center for Business and Entrepreneurial Development (soon to be known as Spark Center SC) at Spartanburg Community College - Tyger River Campus.
 This 363,000 square foot multi-use incubator and soft landings facility is an invaluable tool for entrepreneurs to start up a new venture, jump start an expansion or relocation, beta-test a new product line, or train employees on new products or processes.